ShubhamK1838/task2/README.md

 - **Description**: This endpoint performs security checks before retrieving sensitive data.
 The actual sensitive information may need to be excluded from the response.

+---
 # Product Management API's

 ## Features

 1. **Product Registration**:

-- Create new user product with required fields: name, description, brand, category, price, available quantity
+- Create new product with required fields: name, description, brand, category, price, available quantity

 2. **Product Deletion**: